brentlintner/synt/readme.md

 Current list of [contributors](https://github.com/brentlintner/synt/graphs/contributors).

 Any contributions are welcome and appreciated!

+All you need to do is submit a [Pull Request](https://github.com/brentlintner/synt/pulls).

-Please consider tests and code quality before submitting.
+1. Please consider tests and code quality before submitting.
+2. Please try to keep commits clean, atomic and well explained (for others).

 ### Issues

 Current issue tracker is on [github](https://github.com/brentlintner/synt/issues).

+Even if you are uncomfortable with code, an Issue helps!

 ### Code Of Conduct